 Would you like to know how to trade divergence like a pro?
-I often use divergence between the MACD, stochastic, or RSI indicators and price in my own trading, according to the rules of the Top Dog Trading system and other systems.
+I often use divergence between the MACD, stochastic, or RSI indicators and price, and it’s proven to be an excellent trade setup or a qualifier in my own trading.

-Divergence trading is crucial to many of the profitable systems that I’ve used.
-Learning a divergence trading strategy that works should be a top priority for any technical trader.
+I truly believe that learning a divergence trading strategy that works should be a top priority for any technical trader.

 What is Divergence?